Water supply and sanitation in Namibia: Flood and rainwater harvesting

 In Northern Namibia rain is relatively abundant, but it falls only during the rainy season, creating temporary natural ponds called Oshanas.
 At the height of the rainy season the water in these ponds is clear and of good quality.
 In a pilot project as part of the CuveWaters research program, in the remote village Lipopo in the Southern Oshana region water from an Oshana has been pumped to a storage tank to be used for the irrigation of vegetables during the dry season using a drip irrigation system.
 In addition, rainwater is being collected from the rooftop of a greenhouse and from the roofs covering the storage ponds.
 In another village, Epyeshona near Oshakati, only rainwater is collected, both on an individual basis from the rooftops of houses, and on a communal basis from a concrete area on the ground constructed especially for rainwater harvesting.
-In both cases the water is used for the irrigation of vegetables during the dry season, either in an open filed or in a communal greenhouse.
+In both cases the water is used for the irrigation of vegetables during the dry season, either in an open field or in a communal greenhouse.